Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 * All resources are provisioned by Facets during the cluster launch and update based on CredentialRequests.
 The credentials requested by any application is only available to that application.
-* QA, Stage and production environments are created separately in Facets and they don't share anything
+* QA, Stage and production environments are created separately in Facets with share nothing principles.
 * All physical resources are created in private subnet of the VPC and only uses a NAT gateway for outbound traffic
 * By default, no network traffic is allowed to the network with deny-all policies.
 Any application that needs an ingress route is injected by a [ModSecurity](https://github.com/SpiderLabs/ModSecurity) WAF.
 This is as per the DMZ (De-Militarized Zone)